CloudNationHQ/terraform-azure-vwan/README.md

 - simplified virtual wan deployment
 - multiple secure virtual hub support
 - utilization of terratest for robust validation
-- ability to define and manage routing intents on virtual hubs for enhanced traffic control and routing flexibility
+- ability to define and manage routing intents on virtual hubs
 - vpn gateway support on virtual hubs with multi-site and link connectivity
 - ability to configure multiple vpn gateway connections on sites
+- site to site vpn capabilities for secure connectivity between networks
+- point to site vpn support for secure client access to virtual hub

 <!-- BEGIN_TF_DOCS -->
 ## Requirements